aarongustafson/aaron-gustafson.com/src/posts/2017-05-24-progressive-web-apps-and-the-windows-ecosystem.md

 **Are Progressive Web Apps the right choice for my project?**

-*Maybe.* When evaluating native app development in relation to Progressive Web Apps, here are some of the questions I recommend asking…
+*Maybe.* When evaluating app development in relation to Progressive Web Apps, here are some of the questions I recommend asking…

-* Are there native features the Web can’t offer that are critical to the success of this product?
+* Are there features the Web can’t offer that are critical to the success of this product?
-* What is the total cost (time and money) of building and maintaining each platform-specific native app?
+* What is the total cost (time and money) of building and maintaining each platform-specific app?
-* What are the strengths of my dev team? *or* How easy will it be to assemble a new team with the necessary skills to build each native app as opposed to a PWA?
+* What are the strengths of my dev team? *or* How easy will it be to assemble a new team with the necessary skills to build each app as opposed to a PWA?
 * How critical will immediate app updates (e.g., adding new security features) be?

-In other words, the choice between PWA and native should be evaluated on a case-by-case basis.
+In other words, the choice between PWA and a platform-specific app should be evaluated on a case-by-case basis.
 For example…

-* If you are looking to craft an experience that takes full advantage of each platform you release it on and you want to agonize over every UX detail in order to differentiate your product… native *might* be the best choice for you.
+* If you are looking to craft an experience that takes full advantage of each platform you release it on and you want to agonize over every UX detail in order to differentiate your product… an app *might* be the best choice for you.
-* If you are maintaining a product on multiple native platforms in addition to the Web and they are all largely the same in terms of look & feel and capabilities, it may make more sense to focus all of your efforts on the Web version and go PWA.
+* If you are maintaining a product on multiple platforms in addition to the Web and they are all largely the same in terms of look & feel and capabilities, it may make more sense to focus all of your efforts on the Web version and go PWA.
 * If you are planning a brand new product and the Web provides all of the features you need (especially when you also consider the additional APIs provided via the host OS), building a PWA is probably going to be a faster, more cost-effective option.

 **Should I consider Progressive Web Apps as a solid option when developing software for Windows?**